Using this guide:

 Clause 10.2 can be managed via the Regular Hours of Work tab in the employee profile.

-To record a Part Time employee's regular pattern of work in Tanda navigate to Workforce > Staff > (Employee Name) > Pay Conditions & Regular Hours > select Make a Change > Edit regular hours.
+To record a Part Time employee's regular pattern of work in Tanda navigate to Workforce > Staff > (Employee Name) > Pay Conditions > Under Regular Hours of Work select + WEEK.

 Enter the applicable hours in the below fields including start and finish times, meal breaks and teams the employee will work their regular hours in.

-In addition, if you enter the total contracted hours into the Minimum Base Hours field you can then receive roster warnings when an employee has not been rostered for their total contracted hours.
+In addition, if you enter the total contracted hours into the Contracted Weekly Hours field you can then receive roster warnings when an employee has not been rostered for their total contracted hours.

-Once all the relevant contracted hours have been entered select 'Done' and 'Save Contract Changes'.
+Once all the relevant contracted hours have been entered select Confirm Changes.

 If a Part Time employee then works outside the regular pattern of work, overtime rates will automatically apply in the employee's timesheet.

-Once these settings have been enabled, managers will be notified on the roster if a shift differs from the regular hours of work.
+If the Mismatching Regular Hours of Work validation is enabled, managers will be notified in the roster if a shift differs from the regular hours of work.

 When View is selected, managers will be able to see what the agreed regular hours are: